-For many people, the love of spicy food comes from exposure to new things and a willingness to experiment with the unfamiliar.
-As with exercise, building a spicy food tolerance involves training your body; in other words, learning to love spicy food takes time and practice.
-It’s very possible, if your put both your body and mind to it.
-Let’s break down how to ramp up your tolerance for heat.
+Not everyone grows up eating spicy food from a young age or having the perfect genetics for dealing with the pain.
+For many, the love of spicy food comes from exposure to new things and a willingness to experiment with the unfamiliar.
+As with exercise, building a spicy food tolerance involves training your taste buds.
+In other words, learning to love spicy food takes time and practice.
+It’s possible if you put both your body and mind into it.
+Let’s break down how to ramp up your spice tolerance.

 Pay attention to the Scoville Scale

 Knowledge is power.
 The Scoville scale is the most widely recognized tool for measuring the heat of chili peppers.
 If you’re a newcomer to the world of spicy foods, you should use it as your guide.
 When you encounter new peppers or hot sauces, check the Scoville rating to see how hot they are.
 Use our hot pepper list to see chilies on the pepper scale from mildest to hottest (or hottest to mildest if you prefer).
 With this knowledge, you can move properly up the heat scale to build your tolerance over time.

 Take it easy to start

 Start by eating foods that are only mildly hot.
 As with any situation where you try to get your body accustomed to something new, you should move slowly.
 Start out with milder peppers or hot sauces, such as those that measure below 500 on the Scoville scale.

 –> Learn More: Search our hot sauce rankings by heat level

 Build up over time – take baby steps